13.7.2023

 Our verdict: Again, if you are curious about technologies that can be used for building a modern reporting pipeline, you should watch it.
 And as a fan of the Brooklyn 99, I can’t help but admire the slides.
 Rating: 8/10

 As already mentioned above, there were many more exciting presentations at PyCon Berlin 2023.
-You can find the full list of sessions with descriptions in the conference schedule page.
+You can find the full list of sessions with descriptions on the conference schedule page.
 And, fortunately, the majority of the recordings are now available to everyone on YouTube!

 To wrap it up, I can say that PyCon is a great event for everyone who is passionate about programming, data, and, of course, Python.
-It inspires you to try new things and re-think your approaches, it brings you closer with your fellow developer community and gives you joy of learning from the best experts of your field.
-And of course, it’s a perfect reason to visit the vibrant city of Berlin and enjoy its amazing local food, nightlife scene, rich history and some of the most remarkable sights!
-We are looking forward to PyCon 2024, and hope that after this article you do too!
+It inspires you to try new things and re-think your approaches, brings you closer to your fellow developer community, and gives you the joy of learning from the best experts in your field.

 If you are interested in our work within the Data Product Team, you can find more information here.
-We also showcase some of our data engineering & architecture projects here.